CeliaSomlai/zerowastelivinginleipzig/en/_posts/2020-12-11-christmas.md

 Every year the same old question: What to do at Christmas?
 Depending on your cultural and family background, this one might be a hard one to answer.
 On one side, Christmas stands for contemplation, calmness and traditions - on the other it often also stands for stress, consumerism and indulgence.

 The simplest and most Zero Waste solution was suggested by one of our Zero Waste Living in Leipzig community members - Henna just does nothing for Christmas.
 No tree, no deco, no gifts, nothing.
 Even though I find the thought kind of freeing, of course, this might not be the most suitable solution for everyone!
-So let’s have a look on how you can reduce your wastefulness during the winter holidays.
+So let’s have a look at how you can reduce your wastefulness during the winter holidays.

 Hey hey!